huba/vim-trenni/README.md

 syntax enable
 ```

-Of course it can also be installed manually by cloning/downloading the repo and
+Of course it can also be install manually by cloning/downloading the repo and
 copying the files from `ftdetect/` and `syntax/` into the corresponding subdirectories
-in your vim runtime's path.
+in your (n)vim runtime's path.

 Possible Improvements
 ---------------------